 The Brightspot solution for Sotheby's

 Brightspot’s CMS, with its plethora of third-party integration capabilities, allows for seamless integration with Sotheby’s auction engine.
-This means users can glide between editorial pages and auction (or "lot") pages with no change to the look-and-feel or functionality—it’s one cohesive experience.
+This means users can glide between editorial pages and auction (or "lot") pages with no change to the look and feel or functionality.
+For the buyer, it’s one cohesive experience.

 - Sotheby’s can manage millions of assets using the built-in digital asset manager, which gives its editorial teams the ability to access and organize a broad set of content.
 They also can find content quickly based on associated metadata, descriptions and related images.

 - Since the beginning of 2020, the Sotheby's content team has published more than 900 digital catalogs, as well as upwards of 5,000 articles and 2,200 videos.
 As of 2021, 85% of auctions had only digital catalogs, saving the company millions in print costs.

 - The site houses a dynamic calendar that features ongoing and upcoming auction sales and selling exhibitions, so users are able to filter, sort and search for sales events quickly and easily.
 Artist- and brand-specific features on the site also allow users to simplify their searches based on interest.

 - Sotheby’s can easily produce and present content in multiple languages with corresponding URLs and metadata.
 Users are able to toggle from one language to the next using the global language switcher as well as a one-off translation switcher at the page level.